alexanderfeinberg/Feinbnb/README.md

 ## Key Functionality Features:

 - Sign up or login to leave reviews of listings, or to create your very own listing!
-- Create, Update, and Delete a spot for others to stay in
+- Create, Update, View, and Delete a spot for others to stay in
-- Create, Delte a review of other user's listings
+- Create, Delete, and View a review of other user's listings

 ## About this project